-- Create a case: In severe cases, you may want to do this.
+- Escalate for investigation: In severe cases, you may want to do this.
 This creates an Advanced eDiscovery case making John a custodian for all items you have selected in the review pane.
-The eDiscovery administrators are automatically notified so they can assign the appropriate case members in eDiscovery to continue the review and investigation
+Anyone with the eDiscovery manager and administrator roles will be automatically notified so they can assign the appropriate case members in eDiscovery to continue the review and investigation

 - False positive: mark the item as a false positive to indicate this item shouldn’t be a match on the policy.
 This will also resolve the item.